0xDBFB7/ionprinter/documents/log/construction.md

-[ REAPER begins to swing SCYTHE ineffectually and at random ] [ REAPER knocks over flowerpot, which smashes to bits on the ground ] [ REAPER gives LINUX a gash across the leg ]
+[ REAPER begins to swing SCYTHE ineffectually and at random ] [ REAPER knocks over flowerpot, which smashes to bits on the ground ] [ REAPER gives KERNEL a gash across the leg ]

 REAPER [ out of breath ]: "is-" [ pant ]
 REAPER: "is that better?"